alleyinteractive/irving/CONTRIBUTING.md

 This document is intended to make contributing to this project easier, more transparent, and more standardized.

 ## Commitizen
 This project uses [Commitizen](https://github.com/commitizen/cz-cli) and [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog) to standardize commit messages and changelogs.
 This means when you enter `git commit` to commit your code you will see a (maybe) unfamiliar, interactive series of questions.
 These questions will result in a standardized format for your commit message.
-If you have any questions about the possible categories, scopes, etc. please create an issue in github and we will do our best to respond.
+If you have any questions about the possible categories, scopes, etc. please create an issue in GitHub and we will do our best to respond.

 Note: For merge commits, just use `chore` for the type of change, `merge` for the scope, and `merge commit` for the message.
 Likely, however, it will not matter what you put into Commitizen as you'll just get a normal merge commit message such as `Merge branch 'my-branch' into canary`.